UT Shield

 If parents/guardians are required to be present at all times, does this policy still apply to me?

-• This policy does not apply if parents/guardians are present at all times and retains custodial responsibility during your entire program.
+• This policy does not apply if parents/guardians are present at all times and retain custodial responsibility during your entire program.

-• This policy does not apply to events where parents/guardians, teachers, or coaches maintain custodial responsibility for the minors and is present at all times during the event.
+• This policy does not apply to events where parents/guardians, teachers, or coaches maintain custodial responsibility for the minors and are present at all times during the event.

 Registration